abhijangda/fastkron/README.md

 # Build from scratch
-Build the C++ library, libFastKron.so, to use with C++ programs or the Python library PyFastKron.
+Build the C++ library, libFastKron.so, to use with C++ programs or the Python library, PyFastKron, to use with PyTorch or Numpy programs.

 ### Required Pre-requisites
 On Ubuntu :